argoproj/argoproj/SECURITY.md

 ### Argoproj Labs

 The [Argoproj Labs](https://github.com/argoproj-labs) projects are a set community maintained projects (housed under a single GitHub organization) and do not fall under the scope of CNCF.
 They are independently maintained and typically have a separate set of members and maintainers from the [Argoproj maintainers](MAINTAINERS.md).
 Labs project have  **_not_** undergone the same security reviews, membership requirements, and may have different security practices than the four Argo sub-projects.
 All Labs projects are required to have a `SECURITY.md` in the root of their repository documenting their security policies as well as listing security contacts for reporting vulnerabilities.

 ## Reporting Vulnerabilities

 In general, we kindly ask you for responsible disclosure of any security vulnerabilities you may have found in one of our projects.
-Please do not create a GitHub issue, but instead contact us via e-mail at the following address:
+Please do not create a GitHub issue, but instead open a draft GitHub security advisory: https://docs.github.com/en/code-security/how-tos/report-and-fix-vulnerabilities/fix-reported-vulnerabilities/creating-a-repository-security-advisory

-* cncf-argo-security@lists.cncf.io
+We no longer accept security disclosure by email.

 For reporting vulnerabilities to projects under Argoproj Labs, please visit the project's `SECURITY.md` policy to reach the correct contacts.

 We also kindly ask you to allow us some time for analysing the report and react on it.
 We will get in contact with you as soon as possible.

 ## Internet Bug Bounty collaboration